vibbits/gentle-hands-on-python/src/08_Files.md

 ## Explore the global data

 In order to understand how to use the data in a file, we need to understand what's in it.
 As you saw above, the `read()` function reads all the data from the file.
-The global data file is probably quite large though so let's try to read less.
+The global data file is probably quite large though so let's try to see just the beginning.
 We have 2 options: The `readline()` function will read up to a new line character, or we could pass an argument to the `read()` function that is the number of characters to read.